productmanthana/rmdb/replit.md

   - Spam Check: **DISABLED** (must be disabled for proper email delivery)
   - POST raw MIME: **DISABLED** (must be disabled for parsing to work)
 - **Webhook Endpoint**: `POST /webhook/sendgrid/inbound` receives incoming emails via SendGrid's Inbound Parse
+- **Email Threading & Context Retention**:
+  - Tracks email conversations by sender email address in `email_conversations` and `email_messages` tables
+  - Remembers previous queries and their responses for follow-up questions
+  - Context is automatically extracted from the last message in the conversation thread
+  - Users can ask follow-up questions naturally (e.g., "What about in California?" after asking about projects)
+  - Works identically to SMS/WhatsApp threading but via email
 - **Email Response Format**: Professional HTML emails with:
   - Summary statistics cards (total records, total value, average fee, win rate)
   - Full data tables with all query results
   - AI-generated insights and analysis
   - SQL query details for transparency
   - Purple-themed responsive design
+  - "Reply to this email to ask follow-up questions!" footer message
 - **Response Sender**: Emails are sent FROM `aiagent@vyaasai.com` (verified sender in SendGrid)
 - **Deployment**: Production app at `https://chat-chart-bot-productmanthana.replit.app`